ephraimduncan/awesome-developer-dictionary/README.md

 - **tenary operator**: an operator that takes three arguments.
 - **testing**: a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the bugs to ensure that the product is bug-free.
 - **testing framework**: a set of guidelines or rules used for creating and designing test cases.
+- **token**: a single element of a programming language. _Eg keyword, operator_
+- **tree**: a data structure in which each element is attached to one or more elements directly beneath it.
 - **type (data type)**: an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.

 ## U